tlemenestrel/Systems_Of_Equations_Solver/README.md

 ![Image of maths](https://github.com/tlemenestrel/Systems_Of_Equations_Solver/blob/master/maths.jpg)

-# Implementing Crout and Doolittle matrix decomposition algorithms
+# Implementing Crout and Doolittle matrix decompositions

 This project is a Machine Learning model to predict real estate prices of properties across France.
 It is a supervised regression task.
 The model used for this project is XGBoost.